karottenreibe/android-coroutine-scopes/README.md

-This project provides convenience extension methods to easily create a `CoroutineScope` that is tied to the lifecycle of common Android classes (`AppCompatActivity`, `AppCompatFragment`, `Dialog`, `View`).
+Provides convenience extension methods to easily create a `CoroutineScope` that is tied to the lifecycle of common Android classes (`AppCompatActivity`, `AppCompatFragment`, `Dialog`, `View`).
 This allows you to auto-cancel any running coroutines that still have references to the Android framework object, thus avoiding a memory leak of that reference.